What the first 90 days of a fractional CTO engagement look like

 Setting expectations matters.
 Here's what falls outside a typical fractional CTO engagement:

 Write production code full-time.
 I'll write code during audits, prototypes, or emergencies.
-But if you need 40 hours a week of coding, you need a senior software engineer, not a CTO.
+If you need 40 hours a week of coding, you need a senior software engineer, not a CTO.

 Replace your entire team.
 A fractional CTO makes the existing team better.
 If you need a full rebuild, that's a different (and longer) conversation.